MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/manage-process.md

 ## Change a project's process

-You can change a project’s process from one inherited process to another.
-There are there following two methods for doing so:
+You can change a project’s process from one inherited process to another with the following methods:

 - **Switch within the same base process:** Move a project between processes that share the same base, such as Agile or Scrum.
 - **Migrate to a different process model:** Change the project’s process model, for instance, from Agile to Scrum or Basic to Agile.